-The subject of “brand bidding” has been a topic that has been discussed to great lengths in the paid marketing industry.
-Businesses, agencies, consultants, in house experts all seem to have a different opinion on what seems a quite simple notion:
+The subject of “brand bidding” has always been a topic that has been discussed at great length in the paid marketing industry.
+Businesses, agencies, consultants and in-house experts all seem to have a different opinion on what seems to be a quite simple notion:

 What Is Brand Bidding?

-Now that we have established what brand bidding is let’s take a look at the reasons why you should bid on your brand name.
+Now that we have established what brand bidding is, let’s take a look at the reasons why you should bid on your brand name.

-This screenshot of a search for Compare The Market, a trademarked phrase, this shows how important it is to bid on your own brand.
-Despite their number one ranking, if Compare The Market did not bid on their brand name they stand to lose traffic to either Google’s own insurance aggregator, Moneysupermarket.com, Uswitch or Confused.com (as well as others).
+This screenshot of a search for ‘Compare The Market’ (a trademarked phrase), shows how important it is to bid on your own brand.
+Despite their number one ranking, if ‘Compare The Market’ did not bid on their brand name, they stand to lose traffic to either Moneysupermarket.com or Confused.com (as well as others).

 Have Control Over Your Message